Network Specialist - IT-Online

 - Work with third party service providers to ensure efficient operations.

-- Creation and maintenance of Logical drawings for all the company related installations within area of responsibility.
+c.
+Creation and maintenance of Logical drawings for all related installations within area of responsibility.

 - Creation and maintenance of standard operating procedures within area of responsibility.